spring-attic/spring-roo/bootstrap/readme.txt

 * We highly recommend you download the SpringSource Tool Suite (STS) 2.1.0.M1 or above, which is a free Eclipse-based IDE offered by SpringSource that includes significant inbuilt Roo integration

-Note that until Roo appears in official Maven repositories, you will need to install the spring-roo-annotations-XXXX.jar in your local Maven repository.
-You can do this by typing the following command:

-mvn install:install-file -DgroupId=org.springframework.roo -DartifactId=spring-roo-annotations -Dversion=1.0.0.M1  -Dpackaging=jar -Dfile=$ROO_HOME/dist/spring-roo-annotations-1.0.0.M1.jar

 Installation should now be complete.